apostrophecms/docs/docs/cookbook/html-conversion.md

 The styling of the template is a combination of the popular Bootstrap frontend styling framework and custom CSS.

-Let's get started converting this template to an Apostrophe project.
-The first step is to [download](https://startbootstrap.com/theme/clean-blog) the template and unarchive it to a directory where we can copy files into our Apostrophe project.
+Let's get started converting this template to an Apostrophe project!

 ## Creating a new project

-If you already have the apostrophe CLI app installed, creating a new project is simple.
-If not, follow the instructions [here](https://v3.docs.apostrophecms.org/guide/setting-up.html#the-apostrophe-cli-tool).
+If you don't already have the apostrophe CLI installed, follow the instructions [here](https://v3.docs.apostrophecms.org/guide/setting-up.html#the-apostrophe-cli-tool).
 Next, create a new project from the command line.
 Make sure you are in the directory where you want to create your new project folder and run the following command:

 <AposCodeBlock>